What Happens When the Earlier Estate Ends Too Soon

 Sales, Transfers, and Mergers Cannot Eliminate the Remainder

-Arizona law also protects contingent remainders from being extinguished through transactions involving the earlier estate.
+Arizona law also protects contingent remainders from being wiped out through transactions involving the earlier estate.

 The alienation of a particular estate upon which a remainder depends, whether the alienation is by deed or will or by the union of such particular estate with the inheritance by purchase or by descent, shall not operate to defeat, impair or in any way affect such remainder.